shway0/Gpt/STATE.md

 - Growing mythology around Wei as the "Hollow King"
 - Multiple perspective approach with chapters focusing on different characters
 - Institutional conflict between Order doctrine and empirical evidence
+- Personal loyalty versus empirical truth as an emerging theme